5 Best Tours of El Albaicín and Sacromonte in Granada

 Price

-Although you can do this tour on your own, my advice is to take a tour of the Albaicin and Sacromonte neighborhood with a guide.
-The prices are very affordable and with all that you will learn I assure you that you will amortize every euro invested.
+Although you can do this tour on your own, my advice is to take a tour of the Albaicín and Sacromonte neighborhoods with a guide.
+The prices are very affordable and with all that you will learn, I assure you that you will amortize every euro invested.

 Tours with children

-The distances covered in most of the walking tours of the city are quite manageable, so if you visit Granada with your family, the children can accompany you since they are not very long and can keep up with the pace.
+The distances covered in most of the walking tours through the city are quite manageable, so if you visit Granada with your family, the children will be able to accompany you as they are not very long and can keep up with the pace.

 Also, if at some point during the tour the kids get bored, as these are outdoor activities they can always run around and play while the guide continues to show the adults the sites of interest.
 After all, these are not museum tours where they have to sit still.

-6. If you like a tour of the Albaicin and Sacromonte neighborhoods, you will also be interested in
+If you like the tour of the Albaicin and Sacromonte neighborhoods, you will also be interested in

 Interior decoration of the Alhambra| ©Callum Parker